moneybutton/yours-channels/docs/yours-lightning.md

 > A after that.

 HTLC make payments routed through several untrusted third parties secure.
-They can be encoded by the following output script
+They can be encoded by the following output script:

 ```
 IF